stelzinga/MF/Management_Framework.md

 - Understand which Goals are partially or not met and why
 - Understand which Objectives are missing/incomplete such that those Goals would be fully met.
 - Define/re-define missing/incomplete Objectives including Result, Processes involved, dependencies on other Processes and Resources (Assets, Staff, Suppliers).

-Lastly, Leadership is defined as to use leadership principles to initiate new Goals and Objectives as well as to complete existing Objectives more efficiently.
+Lastly, Leadership is defined as to use leadership principles to initiate new Goals and Objectives as well as to complete existing Objectives more efficiently and understanding the strengths of Groups and Staff in the Venture.
 Leadership focuses on with *whom* to achieve Objectives and includes the capacity to:
-- Drive and motivate others i.e. Peers, Suppliers (internal and external) to achieve one's own Objectives
+- Drive and motivate others (other Staff, Suppliers) to achieve one's own Objectives
-- Listen to others both to improve Results, but also to understand concerns and constraints.
+- Listen to others to improve Results, but also to understand concerns and constraints.
-- Understand that Skilled staff can still under-perform due to reasons unrelated to the Process they perform i.e., due to Corporate culture, personal circumstances, etc.
+- Understand that Staff can still under-perform even if they are very skilled, due to reasons unrelated to the Process requiring those Skills e.g., due to corporate culture, personal circumstances, etc.
 - Always approach with "How can I help?'
 - Expect different Stakeholders to need a different manner of answers for the same question.
-- Work with others in the understanding that achieving Goals and Objectives are of common interests.
+- Work with others in the understanding that achieving Goals and Objectives are a common interest.
 - Delegate part or whole of Objectives.
 - Use meetings (1:1 Meeting, Team Meeting) effectively
 - Use Communication means effectively (Mail, Chat, face to face).
 - Use Feedback to grow others (give feedback) and oneself (collect feedback).
 - Understand, respect and use people's natural resistance to change.
 - Work towards Psychological Safety.
-- Act as a Mentor.
+- Act as a Mentor (Mentoring is a long term Process where a Mentee taps into the skills of the Mentor to develop broadly rather than focusing on specific aspects of the current Role of the Staff)
-- Act as a Coach.
+- Act as a Coach (Coaching is a short term process in which the Coach helps a Coachee to improve specific aspects of the current Role of the Staff)
 - Report, unsolicited, on progress to relevant Stakeholders.

 ### Suppliers
 Suppliers contribute to the performance of Operations without being accountable for it.
 Suppliers can be embedded, internal or external (see below).
 They include distributors, utilities as well as internal Groups.
 Suppliers can provide raw materials, finished products, commodities like electricity, water as well as intangibles e.g., custody, advisory, etc. Suppliers are closely linked to Assets as they often provide and/or service Assets.
 The Service and/or Goods to be provided by a Supplier and the commercial terms of that provision are most often bound by a contract or service agreement.
-Although Suppliers are not held accountable for Operations (Management is), they are accountable for producing the Service or Goods they contractually agreed to provide.
-Finding the best Suppliers and maintaining the relationships and contracts is done by Business Function Procurement.
+Although Suppliers are not held accountable for Operations (Management is), they are accountable for producing the Services or Goods they provide.
+Finding the best Suppliers and maintaining the relationship and contracts is done by Business Function Procurement.

 There are two types of Suppliers: *Internal Suppliers* and *External Suppliers*:
 - Internal Suppliers: Suppliers within the Venture i.e., a department deemed a Supplier to other Activities within the Venture.
 - External Suppliers: the 'classic' Suppliers outside the Venture.

 Other names for Suppliers are *Service Provider*, *Solution Provider*, or *Support Function*.
 The word Supplier is sometimes interchanged with *Business Partner* or *Partner*.
 Although Suppliers and Partners both offer Services to a Venture there is a difference which lies in the *relationship* with the Venture.
-Suppliers provide Services based on a bidding process and for a specific purpose e.g., buying furniture, after which the relationship often ceases to exist until it is required again.
+Suppliers provide Services based on a bidding process and for a specific purpose e.g., buying stationary, cleaning services, after which the relationship often ceases to exist until it is required again.
 Partners, on the other hand, work with Management to optimise Operations such as to achieve the best Services.
 The relationship with Partners is long-lasting and based on *trust* in addition to the commercial terms.
 The word Supplier is used throughout this Profile to reflect either.

 ### Assets
 Assets refers to the setup available to Staff and Suppliers, to perform the Processes, including the financial means (Cash) to acquire Assets.
 Assets can be tangible and intangible.
 A tangible asset is a physical item including land, building, vehicle, furniture, fixings, server, PC, laptop, cash, receivables, etc. An intangible asset is a non-physical item that has a multi-period useful life like patents, copyrights, client lists, trademarks, brand names, logos, procedures, data, referential data, as well as knowledge developed over time through training, experience and recruitment.
 Not all intangible assets in this framework can be found on the balance sheet e.g., referential data, procedures or knowledge.
-Assets from a Balance Sheet perspective are for a large part managed through the Business Function called Finance.
-The purchase of Assets (on Balance Sheet or not) is often managed through Business Function called Procurement.
+Assets from a Balance Sheet perspective are for a large part managed through the Business Function Finance.
+The purchase of Assets (on Balance Sheet or not) is often managed through Business Function Procurement.
 Assets often have a dependency on Suppliers which service them.

-The scope of Assets in Resources is broader than in Business Function Finance.
+The scope of Assets in Resources is broader than in Finance.
 In Finance, *only* those items (tangible or not) owned by the Venture *and* which can be converted to Cash are deemed Assets and will appear on the Balance Sheet.
 As such, there needs to be a reasonable method to give a monetary value to such Assets.
 Any such item not deemed an Asset for the Balance Sheet is either an *off-balance sheet* item or is simply not considered at all.
 For example, within Resources a "procedure" *is* an Asset but in Finance it is not always the case e.g., the Coca-Cola recipe would be an Asset for the Balance Sheet, but the procedure how to clean the drums in which that drink is mixed is not and would not even be recorded under off-balance sheet Assets.

 It is possible to hear the term human capital, or "our assets are our staff,", which suggests Staff could be some form of Asset.
 The Management Framework explicitly makes distinction between the two and thus does not include Staff within Assets.

 Key Assets are: